Reeceds/checklist-site/API/Readme.md

 # Commands

-`docker compose up -d postgres`:
+`docker compose up --watch` (use for hotreload on edit) `docker compose up -d` (create/start docker container without process persisting in terminal) `docker compose up` (docker process persisting in terminal)

--   Create/start docker MySQL container witht this command.
+-   Create/start docker container with this command.
 -   Run this command in the same directory as the 'docker-compose.yml' file.
 -   If no container exists then this creates one, if one already exists but has been stopped, then this starts it.
--   The "mysql" part of the command refers to the service set in the 'docker-compose.yml' file i.e.
-    services:
-    mysql: ✅ (this line)
-    image: mysql:8.0

-`docker compose down -v`

--   stops/removes all containers created by 'docker compose up' and deletes the database data.
+`docker compose down` (stops all containers created by 'docker compose up' but keeps the data from e.g. database.)
+`docker compose down -v` (-v deletes the database data) `docker compose down --volumes --remove-orphans` (removes all volumes associated with the container)

 -   Run this command in the same directory as the 'docker-compose.yml' file.

 ##### Postgres - Database VSCode extension db connection

 # Add new connection

--   Host: 127.0.0.1 for API running locally, "postgres" for API running in Docker.
+-   Host: 127.0.0.1
 -   Port: 3307 or 'POSTGRES_PORT' value set in 'docker-compose.yml' / '.env'.
 -   Username: 'POSTGRES_USER' value set in 'docker-compose.yml' / '.env'.
 -   Password: 'POSTGRES_PASSWORD' value set in 'docker-compose.yml' / '.env'.